 When you start encouraging people to compliment their peers, it’ll work wonders for team spirit.
 It’s the gift that keeps on giving.

-It's important for managers and team leaders to give their team or individual team members the praise they deserve.
+It's important for managers and team leaders to give their team or individual team members the praise they deserve, as an integral part of any employee recognition program.
 Often, a project is a great success, and we tend to just thank the people who are so obviously at the forefront of it.

 When your marketing team has run a great campaign, who do you thank?
 The strategic minds?
 The copywriter?
 The designer?
 The ones who managed the campaigns across all channels?